nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

   An IP address is used to identify host machines.
 It is used to create a communication channel between hosts, sending a packet from one host to another.
 IP addresses enable communication between two networked devices anywere in the world.
 However, if we want to create networked applications, we need more than just communication between devices.
 We need to be able to transport data between specific applications on the client and server.

+  **Talk about what the numbers mean on IPv4 and IPv6**

+  Logical in nature, not like mac addresses.
+Can be assigned as required.

 - What is a Port Number?

   A port is an identifer for a specific process running on a host.
 This identifier is an integer in the range 0-65535.
 Sections of the range are reserved for specific purposes: